Acceptance?

 I have decided I am dmakung myself depressed by kerping the shoes at home that csuse me pain.

 That sounds like two good results, Marcia.
-One for you and one for SCOPE :D
+One for you and one for SCOPEIf at first you don't succeed, then skydiving definitely isn't for you.

 You have hit on an important point Marcia in recognising that keeping the 'wrong' shoes was a negative thing.
 Better to move on.
-It's easier to smile and enjoy your day if your feet aren't giving you grief!
+It's easier to smile and enjoy your day if your feet aren't giving you grief!0

 You will find that the new Pain Management Therapy course are ++ compared with years ago, medical knowledge is leaping ahead and they are well worthwhile attending with many benefits.